 The health and safety of our guests, staff and island residents remain our highest priority.
 We are closely following local and state guidelines.
-The city of Sanibel has issued an emergency proclamation for the Fourth of July holiday as follows:
+The city of Sanibel has issued an emergency proclamation as follows:

-New mandatory FACE MASK REQUIREMENT takes effect July 3, 2020 until further notice – all over the age of two must wear a mask in public places, including hotel lobbies, restaurants and outdoor public areas such as the pool, UNLESS social distancing of 6′ is observed.
+New mandatory FACE MASK REQUIREMENT is currently in effect until further notice – all over the age of six must wear a mask in public places, including hotel lobbies, restaurants and outdoor public areas such as the pool, UNLESS social distancing of 6′ is observed.
 Beach, bike/walk paths and outdoor physical recreation areas are excluded.
 A $50 fine is in effect for lack of compliance.

 Further, the city has restricted reservations and check-ins from anyone residing in, or traveling from an area identified by Governor DeSantis as a “hot spot” including, but NOT limited to: New York, New Jersey, Connecticut.
 As an added precaution, The Inns of Sanibel will be performing temporal temperature checks to all guests during the check-in process.

 The Inns of Sanibel are proud to join @AHLA’s #SafeStay initiative by enhancing hotel cleaning practices and workplace protocols to help guests and employees feel confident during post-pandemic travel visit: https://www.ahla.com/

 - Face masks: are mandatory for all over the age of six in public spaces unless social distancing by six feet.

 - Physical Distancing: guests are advised to practice physical distancing by standing at least six feet away from people not traveling with them while standing in lines, using elevators or moving around the property.